Yordan Manduley

-Yordan Manduley Escalona (born March 30, 1986) is a Cuban professional baseball shortstop who is a free agent.
+Yordan Manduley Escalona (born March 30, 1986) is a Cuban professional baseball shortstop for the Toronto Maple Leafs of the Canadian Baseball League.

 Career

 Québec Capitales

 Manduley began his professional career with the Québec Capitales of the Can-Am League in 2015.
 From 2015 to 2019, Manduley hit .313 with 362 hits and seven home runs over 1,158 at-bats for the Capitales.

 Manduley did not play in 2020 due to the cancellation of the Frontier League season because of the COVID-19 pandemic, and also did not play in 2021.

 On June 26, 2022, Manduley re-signed with the Capitales.
 He made 50 appearances for Québec over the course of the season, slashing .251/.305/.331 with three home runs, 21 RBI, and 15 stolen bases.
 On December 5, Manduley was released by the Capitales by having his contract option declined.

 Kitchener Panthers

 On May 17, 2025, Manduley signed with the Kitchener Panthers of the Intercounty Baseball League.
 In 33 appearances for Kitchener, he hit .328 with four home runs, 18 RBI, and 11 stolen bases.
 Manduley was released by the Panthers on July 28.